sangria-graphql/sangria-ion/README.md

 ```

 Please notice that  `Date` type produces `java.util.Date` only when this capability is supported by the marshaller.
-Otherwise it produces a `String` alternative in ISO format. `Clob` type also instructs marshaller to to use Ion `clob`
+Otherwise it produces a `String` alternative. `Clob` type also instructs marshaller to to use Ion `clob`
 type instead of `blob` for a byte array.

 In order to use Ion marshalling, you also need an implicit instance of `IonSystem` in scope: